tae0y/open-chat-playground/docs/hugging-face.md

     azd env set CONNECTOR_TYPE "HuggingFace"
     ```

-    Alternatively, if you want to run with a different model, say [microsoft/phi-4-gguf](https://huggingface.co/microsoft/phi-4-gguf), other than the default one, add it to azd environment variables.
+   The default model OCP uses is [Qwen/Qwen3-0.6B-GGUF](https://huggingface.co/Qwen/Qwen3-0.6B-GGUF).
+If you want to run with a different model, say [microsoft/phi-4-gguf](https://huggingface.co/microsoft/phi-4-gguf), other than the default one, add it to azd environment variables.

     ```bash
     azd env set HUGGING_FACE_MODEL "hf.co/microsoft/phi-4-gguf"
     ```

    Make sure to follow the exact format like `hf.co/{{org}}/{{model}}` and the model MUST include `GGUF`.

 1. Run the following commands in order to provision and deploy the app.